Moving to Germany with kids can seem overwhelming. To help you out, this guide to German education will help you find the right school for your child.

 Most schools don’t have a school uniform.

-The school year starts around mid August/September and ends around 1 July but exact dates and school holiday dates vary from state to state.
-There are generally six weeks over the summer holidays, two weeks in the autumn (Herbstferien), two or three weeks at Christmas (Weihnachtsferien), a week at Easter (Osterferien) and various state and religious holidays (see Expatica’s guide to public holidays in Germany).
+The school year starts around mid August/September and ends around 1 July.
+However, the exact dates tend to vary from state to state.
+There are generally six weeks over the summer holidays, two weeks in the autumn (Herbstferien), two or three weeks at Christmas (Weihnachtsferien), a week at Easter (Osterferien) and various state and religious holidays (see our guide to public holidays in Germany for more information).
 There are strict rules about taking children out of school during term time and if you do so without permission from the school, you could be fined.

 Private schools have their own school calendar.